 - School Counseling

-Marymount offers a Forensic and Legal Psychology option for students in the Clinical Mental Health Counseling program.
+Marymount also offers a Forensic and Legal Psychology dual degree option for students in the Clinical Mental Health Counseling program.
 Through this program, you have an opportunity to earn a Master of Arts in Clinical Mental Health Counseling and a Master of Arts in Forensic and Legal Psychology.

 - 2015 Clinical Mental Health Counseling Program ranked #4 out of 25 Mental Health Counseling Programs across the nation